ronssij/messaging/README.md

 ## Testing
 For testing, Configuration can be found in `.env.testing`
-* To run the test, run this on your terminal `vendor/bin/phpunit` or `php artisa test`
+* To run the test, run this on your terminal `vendor/bin/phpunit` or `php artisan test`